chjj/slock/README.md

     You must change [username] and [hostname] to your username and the hostname of the machine.

+- To ensure the OOM-killer is disabled, sudo can be used internally.
+This requires another sudoers option:

+  - `[username] [hostname] =NOPASSWD: /usr/bin/tee /proc/[0-9][0-9]*/oom_score_adj`

+  However, this is not recommended as now any process can modify the oom_score for any other process.

 - Transparent Lock Screen

   - The lock screen is now an ARGB window.
 The screen will dim on lock (or turn